codingbelief/linux-kernel-internals/zh/zh/cpu/microarchitecture/multiprocessing-and-multithreading.md

 In processor design, there are two ways to increase on-chip parallelism with fewer resource requirements: one is superscalar technique which tries to exploit instruction level parallelism (ILP); the other is multithreading approach exploiting thread level parallelism (TLP).

+Interleaved multithreading
+Simultaneous multithreading (SMT)
+Chip-level multiprocessing (CMP or multicore)
+Any combination of multithreaded/SMT/CMP
+The key factor to distinguish them is to look at how many instructions the processor can issue in one cycle and how many threads from which the instructions come.